 Yes, it is a long list but every one of these items can, and will, come in handy on some encounter so I suggest you stock up early.
 Scan the Auction House every day to try and catch consumables at their cheapest prices if you cannot farm them yourself… it’s a good money saver and you will need every bent copper for Naxxramas.

-*Something you will have to get used to when transitioning from retail is dropping four totems every two minutes.
+*Something you will have to get used to when transitioning from retail is dropping four totems every two minutes, or just simply dropping totems at all (lol Legion).
 Yes, every two minutes!
-And one for your Mana Spring and Healing Stream.
+And one for your Mana Spring and Healing Stream totems.
 And say goodbye to Totemic Recall.
-If you are going to totem aggro a mob/boss you have to drop a totem of the same element somewhere else or you will look like a fool.
-This is also valuable to know on Geddon where he may make one of your totems the bomb.
-If he does, simply redrop the totem of the affected element.
+If you are going to totem pull a mob/boss you’ll have to drop a totem of the same element somewhere else or risk looking a fool.

-Totems are integral to the Shaman class and if you fail to drop them you are a bad Shaman.
-A common mistake many Shaman make is not refreshing their totems as they expire or as their party members out range them.
-30 yards without the talent or 40 yards with the talent or T1 3 piece *(the talent and set bonuses stack on this server so it is possible to have a range of up to 40 yards)*.
-It is a deceptively small rage.
+Totems are integral to the Shaman class (using this logic one may conclude that, in Legion, there are no Shaman) and if you fail to drop them you are a bad Shaman (using this logic one may conclude that, in Legion, there are no good Shaman).
+A common mistake many Shaman make is not refreshing their totems as they expire or as their party members out-range them.
+Thirty yards without the talent or 40 yards with the talent and T1 3 piece.
+It is a deceptively small range.
 I advise you, if you are new to the idea of placing buff sticks, to notify your group to spam a macro in party should they notice a totem buff has fallen off.
-It will, of course, be up to you to re-drop them.
+It will, of course, be up to you to replace them.

-A second mistake that a significant number of Shaman make is to not bind all of their necessary totems.
+A second mistake a significant number of Shaman make is not to bind all of their necessary totems.
 Totem binds are a required part of playing the Shaman class.
-There may be an instance where you have to swap from one totem to another rapidly or where there will be no time to open your spell book.
+There may be a moment where you have to swap from one totem to another rapidly or where there will be no time to open your spell book.
 Clicking them is not an option either.
-Every time you take your mouse off your raid frames a kitten is brutally murdered.
+Every time you click a spell a kitten is brutally murdered.

 A final mistake many Shaman make is to neglect the benefit of casting non-melee totems while in a ranged DPS or healing group.
 This is a very serious lapse in judgment as there are several totems that can be worthwhile to a ranged DPS or healing party.